 How can I help Afghan children and their families?

-- Raise your voice: Join us in calling Congress to help vulnerable, displaced Afghan families with basic needs and services through organizations who are committed to staying in Afghanistan — like World Vision.
+- Raise your voice: Join us in calling on Congress to help vulnerable, displaced Afghan families with basic needs and services through organizations committed to staying in Afghanistan — like World Vision.

 - Give: Together, we can help Afghan children and families.
 World Vision is committed to serve the people of Afghanistan for the long term.
 Your donation will help deliver essential aid to vulnerable children and families.